Assisted Living•Health and Care Needs•Senior Living

 Your Gut Instinct About Moving into an Assisted Living Facility

 Sometimes, it’s just in your gut.
-As you read the first seven signs of needing assisted living, they may seem somewhat accurate for your situation, and sometimes, it’s a handful of more minor things that tip the scale.
+As you read the first seven signs of needing assisted living, they may seem somewhat accurate for your situation, and sometimes, a handful of more minor things tip the scale.
 It may just be what you know is suitable for the loved one in your life, especially as you look toward the future and what the aging journey will bring.

 If you are considering assisted living, it is most likely time because if it’s not necessary now, it likely will be soon.
 Finding and moving into assisted living can be lengthy, so if your gut is telling you it’s time to start looking, it’s best to start looking, even if you’re not sure your senior is in blatant need of assisted living.